Homeowner association: For the municipality

 "...critics of private governments claim that HOAs erode support for public institutions.
 Those who join can bypass the public system: homeowners who fear crime do not have to vote for tax dollars to attack the root of the problem; they can build a gate to keep the criminals out.
 Opponents maintain that the erosion of public support, reflected at the ballot box, leads to further deterioration of municipal services and reductions in local revenues.
 Nonmembers experience a reduction in public service levels and may be worse off.
-At the extreme, homeowners associations may contribute to sentiments of secession and withdrawal from the public sector."
+At the extreme, HOAs may contribute to sentiments of secession and withdrawal from the public sector."

 For real estate developers

 Real estate developers establish HOAs in the belief that they can contribute to the developer's ability to build and sell units profitably.
 Providing common amenities may enable developers to build at a higher density, if the local government has encouraged such results.
 In addition, by relieving municipalities of the costs of road and utility maintenance, developers may obtain more favorable terms.
 Ordinarily, the developer retains some control over the HOA until a specified number of units are sold, and the covenants, conditions, and restrictions of the HOA are put in place to further this goal.

 The potential disadvantage to a developer is that they may be exposed to liability to the HOA for poor construction, misleading marketing, or other problems.
 In these cases, the HOA may sue the developer.